Skip to main content

-Sigmund Freud Private University recently signed the Agreement on Reforming Research Assessment and joined the Coalition for Advancing Research Assessment.
+Sigmund Freud Private University signed the Agreement on Reforming Research Assessment and joined the Coalition for Advancing Research Assessment.

 Why did SFU join CoARA?